-Note: For this activity, explore with students various digital tools to publish their myths.
+Note: For this activity, explore with students various digital tools to publish their narratives.
 Such tools include various student-publishing software and web-based publishing programs.

-- Tell students that they will now publish their myths.
-Remind students of the three steps of the writing process you already completed. - You planned your stories using a graphic organizer to specify the characters, settings, and plot. - You drafted your stories by writing the information from the graphic organizer onto a piece of paper in paragraph format, forming complete sentences, and adding a title. - Then, you edited your drafts by going through an editing checklist and making changes to make your drafts better. - Today you will publish your myths. - Tell students to copy their edited drafts onto a clean piece of paper or have students publish their edited drafts on a computer.
+- Tell students that they will now publish their narratives.
+Remind students of the four steps of the writing process you already completed. - You planned your stories using a graphic organizer to specify the characters, settings, and plot. - You drafted your stories by writing the information from the graphic organizer onto a piece of paper in paragraph format, forming complete sentences, and adding a title. - You revised your narratives by adding details to describe actions, thoughts, and feelings and adding temporal words to show the order or sequence of events. - Then, you edited your drafts by going through an editing checklist and making changes to make your drafts better. - Today you will publish your narratives. - Tell students to copy their edited drafts from Activity Page 7.2 onto a clean piece of paper or have students publish their edited drafts on a computer.